 Schacht knew the rentenmark would only ever be temporary given the fictitious nature of its backing and the fact that it could not be used for international commerce – no foreigner would accept rentenmarks.

-He knew only gold would do, but Germany still didn’t have anywhere near enough.
+Schacht knew that only gold backing would be acceptable for the new currency, but Germany didn’t have anywhere near enough.

 Restoring the currency could only be done through international borrowing and, after the war, only the United States had the capital.